caeserlondon/dubai-homes/README.md

 Building a Real Estate Application.
 Rental and For Sale.
 Using React.JS and Next.JS with help of Rapid API and Bayut API.

+Project's Dependencies:

+Chakra : Chakra UI is a simple, modular and accessible component library that gives us the building blocks we need to build our React application.

+Emotion : Emotion is a library designed for writing css styles with JavaScript.

+Axios : Axios is a promise-based HTTP Client for node.js and the browser.

+Millify : Millify.
+Converts long numbers into pretty, human-readable strings.

+N progres : NProgress.js.
+A nanoscopic progress bar.
+Featuring realistic trickle animations to convince our users that something is happening!.

+React-horizontal-scrolling : Scrolling horizontal menu component for React, support mouse and touch devices.

 ..................

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).